 [Sponsored Listing] The Brooklyn Waterfront Artists Coalition (BWAC) announces a call for artists for Recycle 2021, a national juried show of art crafted from cast‐off, discarded, and re‐purposed materials and celebration of ingenuity and imagination.

 BWAC is seeking to exhibit sophisticated two‐ and three‐ dimensional art created in the re‐use genre.
 The juror is John Cloud Daiser, Director of Education from Materials of the Arts.

-As well as looking for skill in the use of the material, the importance of conserving our limited natural resources, how well the medium relates to the upcycling movement, and how fully the artist’s intention or concept is presented and realized.
-The juror’s awards will reflect that artistic judgment.
+As well as looking for skill in the use of material, BWAC wants to see art that demonstrates the importance of conserving limited natural resources.
+They will be looking for how well the medium relates to the upcycling movement and how fully the artist’s intention or concept is presented and realized.
+The Recycle juror’s awards will reflect that artistic judgment.

 About Brooklyn Waterfront Artists Coalition

-BWAC’s 25,000 square foot gallery is in a Civil War-era warehouse on the Red Hook waterfront.
+BWAC’s 8,000 square foot gallery is in a Civil War-era warehouse on the Red Hook waterfront.
 The vista of New York Harbor, spanning the Statue of Liberty to the Verrazano Bridge, is one of the best in the city.
 Gallery-goers enjoy the nearby restaurants, bars, IKEA, and Fairway Market.

 For over 20 years, BWAC has provided support for musicians and performers, offering performance based opportunities to participate as a major feature of opening receptions and specially themed exhibitions.
 Performances complement ongoing programming.
 The art exhibitions and performances are free and open to the public.